March 26, 2011 – May 31, 2011

 The exhibition was accompanied by a catalogue with color plates and included an introductory essay by David Moos as well as excerpts by prominent critics and art historians Susan Douglas, Robert Enright, Jacques Henric and Ihor Holubizky.

-Since his start in London in the early 1970s, Toronto-based Scherman has become one of the leading figurative artists of his generation.
+Since his start in London in the early 1970’s, Toronto-based Scherman has become one of the leading figurative artists of his generation.
 His arresting portraits, often appearing to be cinematic close-ups, and his finely articulated still lifes draw inspiration from the grand narratives of art history.
 Scherman references a lineage that joins Velázquez and Goya to Manet and Lucian Freud, offering a contemporary reading of tradition.
-Often deriving inspiration from historical figures such as Napoleon or literary subjects such as Shakespeare’s Macbeth and Ovid’s Metamorphoses, Scherman’s broad-ranging creative vision is fully explored in New Mythologies, which includes works from 1995 to 2011.
+Often deriving inspiration from historical figures such as Napoleon or literary subjects such as Shakespeare’s Macbeth and Ovid’s Metamorphoses, Scherman’s broad-ranging creative vision was fully explored in New Mythologies, which included works from 1995 to 2011.

 At a time when Pop Art continued to prevail and Conceptualism was on the rise in the 1970’s, Tony Scherman chose to pursue image and figuration, working exclusively in the uncommon wax pigment encaustic technique.
 His paintings and works on paper weave through the history of art and embrace image-imprints through the modern technologies of camerawork and film.
 Over the past 30 years, portraiture has become a primary subject matter of his contemporary meditations encompassing villains and celebrities, bombshells and intellectuals.